jfmartinz/ResourceHub/README.md

 ## Welcome to ResourceHub

-_ResourceHub_ is an open-source project that serves as a collection of valuable resources for web development, carefully curated by the community.
+_ResourceHub_ is an open-source project that serves as a collection of valuable resources for web development, carefully curated by the amazing contributors in the community.

 You can contribute helpful resources you've discovered on the internet and share them with the community!